CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   route-map      Route map to apply to Updates received from this peer aspath-list    AS-Path filter list to apply to Updates received from this
                  peer
-  prefix-list    Prefix list to apply to Updates received from this peer  -h, --help     Show help.## nv set vrf <vrf-id> router bgp neighbor <neighbor-id> address-family ipv4-unicast policy inbound aspath-list none
+  prefix-list    Prefix list to apply to Updates received from this peer

+## nv set vrf <vrf-id> router bgp neighbor <neighbor-id> address-family ipv4-unicast policy inbound aspath-list none

 ### Usage